Canada: foreign investment review

 Net benefit review

 A transaction that is reviewable may not proceed until approval has been received or is deemed to have been received.
 There are limited exceptions to this general rule.
-For example, a transaction may be implemented where the minister sends a notice to the investor that he is satisfied that a delay in implementing the investment would result in ‘undue hardship to the non-Canadian or would jeopardise the operations of the Canadian business that is the subject of the investment’.
+For example, a transaction may be implemented where the minister sends a notice to the investor that they are satisfied that a delay in implementing the investment would result in ‘undue hardship to the non-Canadian or would jeopardise the operations of the Canadian business that is the subject of the investment’.

-After receiving an application for review in respect of an investment, the minister has 45 days to review it and decide whether to approve the investment on the basis that it is likely to be of ‘net benefit to Canada’.
+After receiving an application for review in respect of an investment, the minister has 45 days to review it and decide whether to approve the investment on the basis that it is likely to be of net benefit to Canada.
 If no notice is sent by the minister to the investor within the 45-day period, the investment will be deemed to have been approved.

 National security review